Skip to content

 Das Lab Opportunties

-Post-docs - Interested in glaciology and/or polar climate and have an idea you'd like to pursue at WHOI?
+Post-docs - Interested in glaciology, polar climate and/or coastal resilience, and have an idea you'd like to pursue at WHOI?
 Get in touch and consider applying for the WHOI Postdoctoral Scholar program.

-Undergraduates - No openings the moment, please check back later!
+Undergraduates and high school - No openings the moment, please check back later!

-WHOI Postdoctoral Scholar Program - Deadline annually (early Fall)
+WHOI Postdoctoral Scholar Program (Post-doctoral) - Deadline annually (early Fall)

 Eighteen-month Postdoctoral Scholar awards are offered annually to recipients of new or recent doctorates in the fields of chemistry, engineering, geology, geophysics, mathematics, meteorology, physics, and biology as well as oceanography.

-MIT-WHOI Joint Program in Oceanography - Deadline Jan 5, 2019
+MIT-WHOI Joint Program in Oceanography (Graduate) - Deadline annually (early Winter)

 The MIT-WHOI Joint Program provides a high quality doctoral education leading to an internationally-recognized Ph.D. degree awarded by both institutions.
 The Joint Program is organized within five sub-disciplinary areas, each administered by a Joint Committee consisting of MIT faculty and WHOI scientists: Applied Ocean Science and Engineering, Biological Oceanography, Chemical Oceanography, Marine Geology and Geophysics, and Physical Oceanography.
 Cutting across the Joint Committees are interdisciplinary themes including “climate and climate impacts” and “coastal processes”.

-Other Recommended Programs (that got me where I am today)
+Other programs I personally recommend (and that got me where I am today)

 SEA Semester / Sea Education Association - Highschool, Gap Year and Undergraduate Programs